Ashendene Press: Design

 Many Ashendene books featured printer's marks.
 One of Hornby's marks depicted two men working a printing press and read "Les hommes sont mechants mais leurs livres sont bons".
-[The man are bad but their books are good].
+[The men are bad but their books are good].
 The books also featured handwritten initials by Graily Hewitt and other artists.
 Some Ashendene books, such as that by St. Francis of Assisi, were illustrated with wood-engravings, but the majority were printed solely using type.

 Works

 Tutte le Opere di Dante Alighieri

 Hornby dedicated almost a decade to printing Dante's works.
 The first appearance of the Subiaco type was in 1905 when the press printed Dante's Inferno.
 The Ashendene Inferno received high praise in the New York Times from Theodore de Vinne, who said that Subiaco was "the most satisfactory reproduction of a fifteenth-century face that has yet appeared."
 Four years later, the Ashendene Press published the complete works of Dante under the title Tutte le Opere di Dante Alighieri, also in Subiaco, which is considered to be one of the greatest works by an English private press along with the Kelmscott's Chaucer and the Doves' Bible for its precision, clearness, readability, and artistry.
 The press printed 6 copies on vellum and 105 copies on paper.
 The text on each page was divided into two columns and featured red print for initials, headings, and notes.
 Paper copies were printed on Batchelor's paper with Ashendene's bugle watermark.